alpenlabs/ssz-gen/README.md

     build_ssz_files(
         &["schema.ssz"],           // Entry point SSZ files
-        "specs/",                  // Base directory containing SSZ files output_path.to_str().unwrap(),
+        "specs/",                  // Base directory containing SSZ files &["external_ssz_crate"],   // External crates you would like to import and use in your SSZ schemas output_path.to_str().unwrap(),
     )
     .expect("Failed to generate SSZ types");